 Did You Know?

-ZooNews Digest has over 26,400 'Like's' on Facebook and has a weekly reach often exceeding over 350,000 people?
-That ZooNews Digest has subscribers in over 800 Zoos in 153+ countries?
-That the subscriber list reads like a 'Zoos Who's Who?'
+ZooNews Digest has over 73,000 Followers on Facebook( and over 73,000 likes) and has a weekly reach often exceeding over 350,000 people?
+That ZooNews Digest has subscribers in over 823 Zoos in 154+ countries?
+That the subscriber list for the mail out reads like a 'Zoos Who's Who?'

 If you are a subscriber to the email version then you probably knew this already.
 You would also know that ZooNews Digest pre-dates any of the others.
 It was there before FaceBook.
 It was there shortly after the internet became popular and was a 'Blog' before the word had been invented.
 ZooNews Digest reaches zoo people.

 I remain committed to the work of GOOD zoos,

 arrested an alleged kingpin in Asia's illegal trade in endangered species,